IWAE-TIME/alpsim.github.io/content/tutorials/dmft/dmft09.md

 ---
-title: Examples:Neel Transition
+title: DMFT-09 Neel Transition
 math: true
 toc: true
 ---

-## Néel transition in single site DMFT
+## Tutorial 09: Néel transition in single site DMFT

 In this example we reproduce Fig. 11 in the DMFT review by [Georges it et al.](https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.68.13).
 The series of six curves shows how the system, a Hubbard model on the Bethe lattice with interaction $U=3D/\sqrt{2}$ at half filling, enters an antiferromagnetic phase upon cooling.

 These examples can either be started by directly invoking a command or python script on the command line.
 Running one of the dmft parameter sets manually, e.g. by entering the directory 'beta_14_U3_tsqrt2' in `tutorials/dmft-0j-xxx`, and running the dmft code '/opt/alps/bin/dmft xxx.param' leads to the same results.

-Note: the example merges the tutorials [DMFT-02 CT-HYB: the CT-HYB QMC solver](../../dmft/dmft02), [DMFT-03 CT-INT: the CT-INT QMC solver](../../dmft/dmft03) and [DMFT-07 The Hirsch-Fye solver](../../dmft/dmft07) .
+Note: the example merges the tutorials [DMFT-02 CT-HYB: the CT-HYB QMC solver](../dmft02), [DMFT-03 CT-INT: the CT-INT QMC solver](../dmft03) and [DMFT-07 The Hirsch-Fye solver](../dmft07) .

 ### Hybridization Expansion CT-HYB